 - Tools such as the European Cloud Scout are initiating a move in Europe to raise awareness on security issues for SMEs.
 The Work Programme 2016-2017 should include provision of neutral targeted and tailored information and toolboxes to raise awareness among SMEs and start-ups on these issues and foster greater trust and transparency in the cloud. - Open calls should be established for innovative ICT SMEs to implement and deliver cloud innovations for specific niche markets. - 50% of new businesses fail in the first five years and most products fail in the first year.
 This is due to either misidentified opportunities or troublesome execution.
 The current Work Programme already addresses issues with execution such as finance, mentoring, entrepreneurship, academies & labs, Business idea contests.
 The 2016-2017 Work Programme should address support SMEs to address misidentified opportunities.
 Research projects should identify good products and good markets if products are to have success in what is a competitive market.
-Construction, healthcare and banking are all markets that should be targeted as they have long tails of missed opportunities for SMEs. - The Work Programme should also encourage not only disruptive innovation, but also structural and evolutionary innovation. - Further research into privacy by design is required.
-With deployment of IoT and cloud and future internet becoming more and more part of our daily lives, there is likely to be more and more resistance from end-users on issues of privacy and security in IoT.
+Construction, healthcare and banking are all markets that should be targeted as they have long tails of missed opportunities for SMEs.

-2 http://ec.europa.eu/justice/contract/files/expert_groups/5_6_march_meeting__synthesis_final_en.pdf 3 CloudCatalyst Preliminary Market Trends report 2014
+3 http://ec.europa.eu/justice/contract/files/expert_groups/5_6_march_meeting__synthesis_final_en.pdf 4 CloudCatalyst Preliminary Market Trends report 2014